(Last updated: May 7, 2026)

 The experts say that the weather and soil here are similar to the Bordeaux region of France.
 Pretty cool, huh?
 That probably explains why we have more than 200 wineries within a 1-hour drive — many of which have won international wine awards.
 Heck, even CNN has noticed our status as the hub for wine lovers in this part of the country.

-I kid you not: 25 years ago, it was a huge deal when Outback and Olive Garden opened restaurants here.
+This is a true story: ~25 years ago, it was a huge deal when Outback Steakhouse and Olive Garden opened restaurants here.
 Like, people lined up around the block to get in.
 Not just on opening day, but for weeks!
-Nothing against those restaurants — we’ve eaten there plenty of times! — but overall, the food options in Tri-Cities were pretty dire back then.
+Nothing against those restaurants — we’ve eaten there plenty of times! — but overall, the food options in Tri-Cities were pretty dire back then. 😬

-Today, it’s a totally different story!
-We have tons of great, locally owned restaurants offering all kinds of food — Italian, Mexican, Indian, Asian, and more.
+Today, it’s a different story!
+Yes, the lines were long when the first Chick-Fil-A finally opened — but today, we have tons of great, locally-owned restaurants offering Italian, Mexican, Indian, Asian, and all kinds of great food.
 We have a Brazilian steakhouse, great sushi restaurants, incredible brewpubs, and wonderful bakeries.
-Guy Fieri even came for a visit during the winter of 2018-19, and six of our great local restaurants were featured on Food Network’s “Diners, Drive-Ins, and Dives” in 2019.
+Guy Fieri came for a visit during the winter of 2018-19, and six of our great local restaurants were featured on Food Network’s “Diners, Drive-Ins, and Dives” in 2019.
+(Sadly, several of the six didn’t survive the COVID pandemic. 😢)

 Our food truck scene has really taken off in the past few years.
-As of spring 2024, local food truck insiders estimate that we have close to 300 food trucks in operation around the area.
-There are several food truck hubs popping up across the Tri-Cities offering some of the best food in town: Summer’s Hub of Kennewick, Columbia Gardens also in Kennewick, and the Ace-Griggs food truck hub in Richland.
+Local food truck insiders estimate that we have close to 300 food trucks in operation around the area.
+There are several food truck hubs popping up across the Tri-Cities offering some of the best food in town:

 If you like to cook, or prefer to eat fresh food at home, we also have excellent farmer’s markets that run through most of spring, summer, and fall.
 Fresh fruits, vegetables, gourmet spices and so much more — all sourced from local farms.